-In connection with our going concern considerations in accordance with ASU 2014-15, Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern, we have until March 16, 2022 to consummate a Business Combination.
-Our mandatory liquidation date raises substantial doubt about the entity's ability to continue as a going concern.
-These financial statements do not include any adjustments related to the recovery of the recorded assets or the classification of the liabilities should we be unable to continue as a going concern.
-In the event of a mandatory liquidation, within ten business days, we will redeem the Public Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account including interest earned on the funds held in the Trust Account and not previously released to us to pay franchise and income taxes (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding Public Shares.
+In connection with our going concern considerations in accordance with guidance in the Financial Accounting Standards Board Accounting Standards Codification ("ASC") 205-40, Presentation of Financial Statements - Going Concern, we have until September 30, 2022 to consummate an Initial Business Combination.
+Our mandatory liquidation date, if an Initial Business Combination is not consummated, raises substantial doubt about our ability to continue as a going concern.
+Our financial statements included in this report do not include any adjustments related to the recovery of the recorded assets or the classification of the liabilities should we be unable to continue as a going concern.
+In the event of a mandatory liquidation, within ten business days, we will redeem the Public Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account including interest earned on the funds held in the Trust Account and not previously released to us to pay taxes (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding Public Shares.